 All things considered, which fish are completely safe to keep with shrimp of all sizes?

-For something a little more exotic, look at Zebra otos, Otocinclus cocama, but expect to pay considerably more than for a standard Oto.
+For something a little more exotic, look at zebra otos (Otocinclus cocama).
+Expect to pay considerably more than for a standard Otocinclus.
 If you have the space and want something more substantial, then thin but lengthy suckermouths like Farlowella could be the way forward.

-Ultimately, the question isn’t “what fish can I keep with my shrimp?” but “should I keep fish with my shrimp?” and of course, the decision is entirely up to you.
+Ultimately, the question isn’t “what fish can I keep with my shrimp?” but “should I keep fish with my shrimp?”.
+Of course, the decision is entirely up to you.

 It can work well if you are simply interested in keeping adults, rather than breeding.

-But, once you have gone through the excitement of watching your male shrimp race passionately around your tank to find a newly-moulted female releasing her pheromones, then spent day after day watching your berried female increasing in girth, until you can see the developing eyes in the eggs, I can guarantee that the last thing you will want is for your precious shrimplets to be eaten by your fish.
+however, once you watch your male shrimp race around your tank to find a newly-moulted female releasing her pheromones.
+Then your berried female increasing in girth, until you can see the developing eyes in the eggs.
+I can guarantee that the last thing you will want is for your precious shrimplets to disappear.

-With a little bit of patience and a shrimp-only tank, you too can have an aquarium swarming with active, exotic invertebrates, bright enough to rival any fish.
+With a little bit of patience a shrimp-only tank can swarm with active, exotic invertebrates, that rival any fish.
 Try it; your shrimp will thank you for it.

 Crystal red bee shrimp.